Aura Star: Attack of the Temple

 Aura Star: Attack of the Temple (奥拉星：进击圣殿), also known as Aola Star, is a 2015 3D Chinese animated children's fantasy adventure film directed by Frankie Chung.
-It was released on July 23, 2015.
+It was released on 23 July 2015.
 It is based on the online web browser game Aola Star.

 Plot

+The protagonist, Donghuang Taiyi, serves as the guardian of the ancient temple.
+When the ancient temple is invaded, he is ordered to flee to Aola with "Tiandao Wuji".
+After being severely injured, he loses his memory and is turned into a cute Abi.
+He is taken in by the Aola star "Landing" and named "Tai Er".
+Tai Er gradually adapts to life on Aola and makes some friends.
+They discover a conspiracy of the dark forces and work hard to protect Aola.
+In the process, Tai Er also begins to recover his memory and shoulders the arduous mission of restoring the temple.